DataCloud-project/SIM-PIPE/README.md

  - Once the simulation is completed and all relevant files have been retreived, the simulation controller then cleans out the /in, /work and /out folders in Sandbox local storage to prepare for the next run.
 ## Installation

 The simulation controller can be set up in a windows machine by following the steps below.
+The Simulation Controller has been assumed to be running in a Windows machine, and the Sandbox is set up in an Ubuntu 20.04 machine running in VirtualBox on the same Windows machine.
+This ensures that the sandbox runs in an isolated environment.

 ### Install VirtualBox